A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Problem Description and Formulation

-As scenarios develop, the local rewards corresponding to each cell in the environment will be evolved and updated, transitioning the vehicle into a new MDP.
-The reward function will be updated based on goal-reaching objective and safety objective.
-Depending on the risk level, which will be determined by the RAU module later, safety state of each of the $m \times n$ cells in the environment (i.e., the discretized finite portion of the highway around the ego-vehicle) is categorized into the following discrete states ${\cal Z}=\{un,sa,hr,lr,tg,cp\}$ (See Fig.~\ref{Fig5}): \begin{enumerate} \item Unsafe $\{un\}$– This kind of state represents the places in the environment that represents failure (i.e., they are occupied with any type of obstacles) or will eventually fail. \item Safe $\{sa\}$- This kind of state represents the places in the environment that are not currently failed and there are control actions to avoid them from getting into failure states. \item Highly Risky $\{hr\}$- This kind of state represents the places in the environment for which there is a significant chance that the safety mode cannot avoid crashing, i.e., all trajectories starting from these states will end in failure with significant probability. \item Low Risky $\{lr\}$- This kind of state represents the places in the environment for which safe mode can avoid crashing but some possible low-risk actions such as hard braking or sudden change of the direction are inevitable. \item Terminal Goal $\{tg\}$- This kind of state represents the terminal reaching state in the environment. \item Current Position $\{cp\}$- This kind of state represents the current position of the AV in the environment. \end{enumerate}
+As scenarios develop, the local rewards corresponding to each cell in the environment are evolved and updated, transitioning the vehicle into a new MDP.
+The reward function is updated based on both probabilities of goal-reaching objectives and safety violations.
+Depending on the risk level, which will be determined by the RAU module later, the safety state of each of the $m \times n$ cells in the environment (i.e., the discretized finite portion of the highway around the ego-vehicle) is categorized into the following discrete states ${\cal Z}=\{un,sa,hr,lr,tg,cp\}$ (See Fig.~\ref{Fig5}): \begin{enumerate} \item {Unsafe $\{un\}$– This kind of state represents the places in the environment that represents failure (i.e., they are occupied with any type of obstacles) or will eventually fail.} {\item Safe $\{sa\}$- This kind of state corresponds to the places in the environment that are not currently in failure states (i.e., Unsafe), and for which there exist control actions that can be taken to avoid them from getting into failure states.} \item High-Risk $\{hr\}$- This kind of state represents the places in the environment for which there is a significant chance that the safety mode cannot avoid crashing, i.e., all trajectories starting from these states will end in failure with significant probability. \item Low-risk $\{lr\}$- This kind of state represents the places in the environment for which safe mode can avoid crashing, but some possible low-risk actions, such as hard braking or sudden change of direction, are inevitable. \item Terminal Goal $\{tg\}$- This kind of state represents the terminal reaching state in the environment. \item Current Position $\{cp\}$- This kind of state represents the current position of the AV in the environment. \end{enumerate}